 Moon is a natural satellite of the Earth.
-Being the nearest cosmic neighbour, it has always interested numerous astronomers and space scientists globally.
-Since ancient times, we have been following the moon cycle, so much so that our calendar is based on the movements of the moon in the sky.
-Over the time with evolution of more sophisticated instrumentation, we have comprehended the impact of moon on Earth’s water bodies, specifically on the deep oceanic phenomena.
-Understanding this cosmic body, particularly for a detailed perception about its influence on our planet has been one of the biggest motivation for all the previous lunar missions.
+It is the nearest cosmic neighbour.
+This has always interested numerous astronomers and space scientists globally.
+Since ancient times, we have been following the moon cycle.
+Even our calendar is based on the movements of the moon.
+With the evolution of more sophisticated instrumentation, we have comprehended the impact of moon on Earth’s water bodies, specifically on the deep oceanic phenomena.
+A detailed perception about its influence on our planet has been one of the biggest motivation for all the previous lunar missions.

 Over 100 lunar missions have been carried out by space agencies around the world.
 Among them, about 40% of missions were unsuccessful, 10% were partially successful, thus accounting to only about 50% successful executions.
 These statistics clearly indicate that despite being the closest to the Earth, successfully accomplishing the lunar missions has been a challenging task!
-In May 2008, China launched two microsatellites named Longjang-1 and Longjang-2 as a part of Chang’e 4 mission, as shown in image below.
-Though Longjang-1 failed to enter into lunar orbit, Longjang-2 operated successfully till July 31, 2019.
+In May 2008, China launched two microsatellites named, Longjang-1 and Longjang-2, as a part of Chang’e 4 mission, as shown in the image below.
+Longjang-1 failed to enter into lunar orbit.
+But, Longjang-2 operated successfully till July 31, 2019.

-The aim of this mission was to observe the cosmic background at very low frequencies, which is difficult from the Earth’s surface due to its ionosphere.
-Longjang-2 operated near the lunar south pole, that comprises of mountains and basins which do not face towards the Earth, and thus could receive the required celestial signals, without interference from the Earth’s signals.
-Thus, the lunar south pole is an ideal location for conducting deeper explorations of the space, at different radio frequencies, by avoiding unwanted frequency signals from the Earth.
+The aim of this mission was to observe the cosmic background at very low frequencies.
+This is difficult from the Earth’s surface due to its ionospheric absorption.
+Longjang-2 operated near the lunar south pole.
+It do not face towards the Earth.
+Thus, satellite could receive the required celestial signals, without interference from the Earth’s signals.
+In conclusion, the lunar south pole is an ideal location for conducting deeper explorations of the space.
+These operations can be carried out at different radio frequencies, by avoiding unwanted frequency signals from the Earth.

-Chandrayaan-1, which was launched by the Indian Space Research Organisation (ISRO) in October 2008, revealed the existence of water and hydroxyl containing molecules on the lunar surface, via the Moon Mineralogy Mapper.
+Chandrayaan-1 was launched by the Indian Space Research Organisation (ISRO) in October 2008.
+This mission revealed the existence of water and hydroxyl containing molecules on the lunar surface.
+This experiment was done by the Moon Mineralogy Mapper.
 Chandrayaan-1 explored both lunar poles and additional regions of interest on the moon’s surface.
 The data obtained by Chandrayaan-1 enabled scientists to study the interaction between the solar wind and planetary bodies, like the moon, which lack magnetic field.
-The analysis of data gathered by Chandrayaan-1 was used in the execution of the subsequent mission of ISRO, the ‘Chandrayaan-2’, which was launched on July 22, 2019.
-The mission was 95% successful as the lander Vikram of Chandrayaan-2 was unable to display the desired landing on the moon’s surface, and communication with the lander was lost when it was merely 2.1 km above the moon’s surface, near the lunar south pole.
-Beginning from December 2019 till 2025 numerous space agencies from USA, Germany, Russia, China, Japan and South Korea have planned to execute various lunar missions.
+The analysis of data gathered by Chandrayaan-1 was used in the execution of the subsequent mission of ISRO, the ‘Chandrayaan-2’.
+This was launched on July 22, 2019.
+The mission was 95% successful.
+One of the payload, the lander Vikram, Chandrayaan-2 was unable to display the desired landing on the moon’s surface.
+The communication with the lander was lost when it was merely 2.1 km above the moon’s surface, near the lunar south pole.
+Likewise, beginning from December 2019 till 2025, numerous space agencies from USA, Germany, Russia, China, Japan and South Korea have planned to execute various lunar missions.

 Why only the lunar south pole?